At least 9 dead in stampede at concert in Guatemala

 Amilcar Rivas, Quetzaltenango city manager, said that event organizers did not have a grip on security and crowd control.
 He said the event did have a permit.

-Quetzaltenango, Guatemala’s second largest city, is about 125 miles (200 kms) west of Guatemala City.
+Quetzaltenango, which holds Guatemala’s second largest independence celebration, is about 125 miles (200 kms) west of Guatemala City.

 Guatemala is celebrating Thursday 201 years of independence from Spain.